Fabián Basabe

-Fabián Basabe (born March 30, 1978) is an American businessman and politician who gained notoriety as a reality television star.
-He currently serves as a member of the Florida House of Representatives for the 106th district.
-He assumed office on November 8, 2022.
-He serves on the Education and Employment committee.
+Fabián Basabe (born March 30, 1978) is an American businessman and former reality television star who has served as a member of the Florida House of Representatives for the 106th district since November 8, 2022.

 Early life and education

 Basabe was born in New York City to an American mother and an Ecuadorian father.
 In 1987, Basabe's family moved to Miami, where his parents operated a hotel.
 He graduated from Cheshire Academy.
 He studied international relations at Pepperdine University before moving to Manhattan, where he became a socialite and television personality.

 Career

-Prior to entering politics, Basabe appeared in the reality television series Filthy Rich: Cattle Drive and Faking It.
+Prior to entering politics, Basabe appeared in the reality television series Filthy Rich: Cattle Drive.
 He was elected to the Florida House of Representatives in November 2022.

+In 2021, Basabe filed to run for Miami Beach City Commissioner, but was removed from the ballot when it was found he did not meet the Miami Beach one-year residency requirement.

-Basabe was previously a candidate for the Miami Beach City Commission.
-He describes himself as fiscally conservative and socially liberal.
+Basabe describes himself as fiscally conservative and socially liberal.